b11031371/my_bible_notes/2026-07-27/note_en.md

 How do you usually treat the people around you?
 And how do you think you affect them?

-Pharaoh used his strength to churn up the waters around him and left everyone else unsettled; God said He would haul him out of the water so those waters could run clear again and flow like oil.
+Pharaoh churned up the waters around him, and everyone else's life got unsettled; God hauled him out of the water so those waters could run clear again — what God wants is for the people around you to live in peace.

 ---